-Things to Do This November on the UWS
+Things to Do This November on the Upper West Side

-The New York Comedy Festival is back for its 15th year!
+The New York Comedy Festival is back for its 16th year!
 The Beacon Theatre will be one of seven venues hosting stand-up sets for the weeklong event, which runs Nov.
-5-11.
-Stand-up headliners at The Beacon are Marc Maron, Conan O’Brien, Tracy Morgan, Jo Koy and Gabriel “Fluffy” Iglesias.
+4-10.
+Stand-up headliners at The Beacon are Randy Rainbow and Tom Segura, and the oh-so popular Comedy Bang!
+Bang! podcast starring Scott Aukerman and guests will record live for the event.
 With these kind of headliners and the hotel’s proximity, there’s no reason not to attend.
 Order tickets ahead of time.

 Macy’s Thanksgiving Day Parade

 It’s the biggest event of the year – Macy’s Thanksgiving Day Parade in New York City!
 And if you’re staying at Hotel Beacon, there’s absolutely no way to avoid it.
 The parade starts two blocks away at Central Park W. and 77th Street, heading south toward Herald Square in Midtown Manhattan.
-Brave the crowds – they’re comparatively mild on the Upper West Side – and enjoy the parade’s 91st year.
+Brave the crowds and find the perfect spot to watch the parade’s 92nd year.

 Thanksgiving Dinner at Boulud Sud

 Away from home for the holiday?
 Leave the cooking to someone else.
 Every year, Mediterranean restaurant Boulud Sud offers a three-course prix fixe menu for Thanksgiving with both traditional fare and the restaurant’s popular dishes.
 Make a reservation in advance and you don’t have to worry about when to put the turkey in the oven.
-Open 11 am to 8:45 pm on Thanksgiving Day.
+Limited tables available on Thanksgiving Day.

 The Nutcracker opens at the Lincoln Center

-George Balanchine’s The Nutcracker has dazzled New York audiences for nearly 70 years.
+George Balanchine’s The Nutcracker has dazzled New York audiences for decades.
 The holiday tradition returns to the Lincoln Center this year at the David H. Koch Theater.
 The show starts its run the day after Thanksgiving on Nov.
-23. Tickets typically sell out, so buy in advance!
+29. Tickets typically sell out, so buy in advance!
 There’s no better way to get in the holiday spirit than The Nutcracker, great for all ages.